Student mobility

 The Erasmus+, the leading European programme in education and training, aims largely at supporting projects of mobility in short-cycle higher and higher education.
 The study mobility to and from Slovenia is exercised mainly through the Erasmus+ programme.

-The majority of programmes of student mobility in Slovenia is under the auspice of the Centre of the Republic of Slovenia for mobility and European programmes of education and training (CMEPIUS) in cooperation with the Ministry of education, science and sport (MIZŠ).
+Most programmes of student mobility in Slovenia are under the auspice of the Centre of the Republic of Slovenia for Mobility and European Programmes of Education and Training (CMEPIUS) cooperation with the Ministry of Education.
 The Public Scholarship, Development, Disability and Maintenance Fund of the Republic of Slovenia (Fund) allocates every year additional funds for students in the Erasmus+ programme.
-Thus, students receive extra funds to their monthly Erasmus+.
+Thus, students receive extra funds for their monthly Erasmus+.
 All to widen access to international mobility.

 Erasmus Mundus